Autodesk/synthesis/CONTRIBUTING.md

 # Synthesis Contribution Guide

-Synthesis is 100% open source and relies on the FIRST community to help make it better.
+Synthesis is 100% open source and relies on the FIRST community to help shape its growth.
 The Synthesis Contribution Guide suggests ways in which you can get involved through development and non-development avenues.

 # Why Contribute?
 Benefits to Contributing